New Triumph Party

-Partido Nuevo Triunfo (New Triumph Party) was a small far-right political party in Argentina banned on 17 March 2009 through a ruling by the Argentine Supreme Court of Justice.
+Partido Nuevo Triunfo (New Triumph Party) was a small far-right and Neo-Nazi political party in Argentina banned on 17 March 2009 through a ruling by the Argentine Supreme Court of Justice.

 Origins

 The party was formed by Alejandro Biondini in 1990 as the Partido Nacionalista de los Trabajadores (Nationalist Worker's Party), initially as a breakaway from the Justicialist Party.
 The party leader anticipated economic crisis in the country which he felt would set up the basis for a takeover by revolutionary nationalism.
 Biondini is a veteran of the international neo-Nazi scene, having established a group called Alerta Nacional in 1984, which he described as 'a small part of the great worldwide socialist movement'.
 This group attempted to form links between the country's various extreme right groups.

 Development

 The party was re-launched as the New Triumph Party in November 1997, identifying itself as 'the political, militant and electoral expression of Argentine national socialism'.
 At a time when use of the internet by fringe political groups was limited but growing in popularity the New Triumph Party's online publication Libertad de Opinión (Freedom of Opinion) broke new ground in Argentina by providing a regular forum for Argentine neo-Nazism and anti-Semitism.
 Ricardo Brinzoni was briefly associated with the group as his lawyer Juan Enrique Torres Bande was a member.

 The party has consistently attempted to gain legal recognition but has been rejected.
 Nonetheless, in the 2005 Argentine legislative election Biondini's wife and son, members of the party, stood as candidates for Acción Ciudadana, a group headed by Jorge Colotto, the general commissioner of the Policía Federal Argentina.